 published by UMI (www.umi.com), which is available by subscription though

-LexisNexis or Proquest®, UMI's on-line service.
+services like LexisNexis or Proquest®, UMI's on-line service.
 Most larger corporations Marketing Departments have a LexisNexis subscription.
 You can often

 access ABI/Inform for free from the public terminals at university research libraries.

 The database provides abstracts from most periodicals and major newspapers

 and has a very easy to use